aprilspeight/unity-scripts/README.md

 ## Contact

-Have a question or issue accessing a video or trying the sample?
+Have a question or issue with a script?
 Submit an issue to the repo!